Zebebles/discordjs-bot-framework/README.md

 #discordjs-bot-framework

 ##About
-A lightweight, easy to use framework for Discord bots that makes creating a [Discord.js](https://www.npmjs.com/package/discord.js) as easy as 1 2 3 (cliché, I know).
+A lightweight, easy to use framework for Discord bots that makes creating a [Discord.js](https://www.npmjs.com/package/discord.js) bot as easy as 1 2 3 (cliché, I know).

 ##Installation:
 `npm install discordjs-bot-framework`